Intybyte/Intybyte/README.md

 ## Hi
 I am a CS student and I mainly write java code for minecraft spigot/paper.
-In the free time I enjoy to contribute to some open source plugins.
+In the free time I enjoy to contribute to some open source plugins or mod games.

 ### Have some eye candy